odysseyscience/react-flux-suppprt/README.md

 Listening for Store Changes
 ------------------------------

-Use the `StoreMixin` to listen for changes.
+Use the `StoreListener` to listen for changes.
 Components must define a `getStateFromStores()` to be called when the state has been updated.

 **Component.jsx**

     var React = require('react'),
-        StoreMixin = require('../stores/StoreMixin'),
+        StoreListener = require('../stores/StoreListener'),
         UserStore = require('../stores/UserStore');

     var Component = React.createClass({
         mixins: [
-            StoreMixin(UserStore)
+            StoreListener(UserStore)
         ],
         displayName: 'Component',